ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-base-class.md

 1. `import { WeatherPageBase } from '../weather-page-base/weather-page-base';`
 1. `export class CurrentWeatherPage extends WeatherPageBase<Weather> {`
-1. Remove the `currentWeather` property, the `ionViewDidEnter()` method, and the `openUserPreferences()` method.
+1. Remove the `currentWeather` property, and all of the methods other than the constructor.
-1. Update the test to use the generic property name instead of `currentWeather`.
+1. Update the test to use the generic property name (`data`) instead of `currentWeather`.
-1. Update the HTML file to use the generic property name for the data instead of `currentWeather`
+1. Update the HTML file to use the generic property name (`data`) for the data instead of `currentWeather`
-1. `LoadingController`, `ModalController`, and `WeatherService` still need to be injected, but no longer should be declared private
+1. `LoadingController`, and `WeatherService` still need to be injected, but no longer should be declared private
 1. The constructor needs to call `super()`
-   1. Pass down `loadingController` and `modalController`
+   1. Pass down `loadingController`
    1. For the `fetch` parameter, pass down `weather.current`
 1. Remove any unused imports.